 Please refer to the Billing Calendar for each semester's due dates.
 6

 Yes, CU Denver offers a deferred payment plan for students.
-This plan allows students to pay their tuition and fee balance in three installments.
+This plan allows students to pay their tuition and fee balance in four installments.
 Students may enroll in the payment plan online via UCDAccess.
 There is a $35.00 convenience fee for electing the deferred payment plan.7

 Accounts with unpaid balances or that go into default as of the due dates for each semester will be subject to service charges and a financial stop.
 This will result in a student's inability to register for a future term, as well as withholding of a transcript and/or degree.
 Please visit our Student Debt Management website for more detailed information.
 8